-Utilize the enhanced note-taking tool – Salesforce also features a new notes tool which it is designed to help users stay organized and take notes faster and associating it with one or more records.
+Utilize the enhanced note-taking tool – Salesforce also features a new notes tool which it is designed to help users stay organized and take notes faster, associating it with one or more records.

 An engagement plan with a major donor might include sending a personalized email, inviting the donor to lunch, sending them a letter, etc.

-Each of these activities can be set up as a task on an engagement plan template to be completed by a scheduled date.
+Each of these activities can be set up as a task on an engagement plan template to be completed by the scheduled date.

-You can use engagement plans on accounts, contacts, opportunities, and a custom object.
+You can use engagement plans on accounts, contacts, opportunities, and custom objects.

 This means you can use them for other things besides fundraising like program management, volunteering, etc.

-Campaigns are interested for grouping information about people and also opportunities under s a common initiative.
+Campaigns are interested in grouping information about people and also opportunities under a common initiative.

 So as you establish your fundraising goals, you can keep track of donor engagements, build mailing lists, and track your fundraising progress.